 Mobile SEO: Implementing AMP for Success

-Implementing AMP on your website can be as simple as installing a plugin on WordPress but in order to harness all the benefits, you need to go a little further.
+Implementing AMP on your website can be as simple as installing a WordPress plugin but to harness all the benefits, you need to go a little further.

 In order for any web page to reach as many people as possible, it has to have a high chance of being seen.
-One of the main reasons a web user might turn away from a website is because it is failing to load in good time, or is being unresponsive.
+One of the most common reasons a web user might ‘bounce’ away from a website is because it is failing to load in good time, or is being unresponsive.

 To make anything work in your favour, you first need to have a solid understanding of how it works.
 Essentially, AMP is a standard for web publishers which you want to try and adhere to as much as possible.
 If you get your AMP right, it means that your website will load quickly and effectively on mobile devices, as well as standard desktops.

 Once you start to look into it, it soon becomes blisteringly obvious that many of the design elements which serve to make a website pretty or functional on a desktop are not necessary for mobile, and in fact can have the opposite effect.
 This leads to clunky, unresponsive sites – and that is bad news for the SEO.

 To put it simply, AMP relies on three essential parts.
 Firstly, you have the AMP HTML.
 This is a language, made as a subset of the larger HTML language, which can be used to more quickly and easily ensure that your web pages are responding well on mobile.